kiwicarolin/kiwicarolin.github.io/index.md

 * Create impactful AR/VR applications for a new outlook on radically improving how we interact with new technology
 * Prototype ideas, experiences and scenarios in the intersection of science, design and development
-* Assessing the cognitive impact of AR/VR in collaborative and single user settings to improve attention, perception and decision-making
+* Assessing the cognitive impact of AR/VR in collaborative and single user settings to improve memory, attention, perception and decision-making
 * Extensive experience in generating high quality 3D reconstruction
 * Generate user insights through user research using mixed methods and interpreting behavioral data in AR/VR context
 * Effective collaborator with different professions to work successfully towards a common goal